Table of Contents

 Electric Vehicles (EVs) are no different and primarily rely on the battery pack and its charging systems.
 Where on one hand, the OEMs want an increase in the EV sales, on the other, the buyers want more EV chargers first to overcome the range anxiety and protect the investment of buying an electric vehicle.

-According to the U.S. Department of Energy, the US had employed fewer than 49,000 charging stations as of 2020, with an average of 30 EV chargers per 100,000 people approximately.
-Besides government incentives and ambitious plans like ‘500,000 EV charging stations by 2030’ from the Biden administration, the development of a robust and future-proof EV charging infrastructure is still a major challenge for faster EV adoption.
+According to the U.S. Department of Energy, the U.S. had fewer than 49,000 charging stations as of 2020, with an average of approximately 30 EV chargers per 100,000 people.
+Despite ongoing government incentives and ambitious plans, such as the goal to install 500,000 EV charging stations by 2030, the development of a robust and future-proof EV charging infrastructure remains a significant challenge for accelerating EV adoption.

 Before we deep dive into the current challenges of EV charging infrastructure and the latest trends in digital transformation, let’s have a brief understanding of the value chain and the role of its stakeholders.